Sruthimohan05/Sruthimohan05/README.md

 ## Hi there 👋
 _____________________________________________________________________________________________________________________________________________________________________
-I am a postdoctoral researcher at CNRS.
-My journey in the world of science has fueled my fascination for Data Science and AI.
-Here, you'll find my projects and contributions.

-Feel free to explore my repositories, open issues, and contribute to discussions.
-I'm always open to collaboration and learning from the vibrant GitHub community.

-Let's connect and create something amazing together!

 ___________________________________________________________________________________________________________________________________________________________________

-- 🔭 I’m currently working on Recommender Systems using supervised and unsupervised learning
-- 🌱 I’m currently learning NLP
-- 💬 Ask me about Analysis of high resolution electron microscopy images
-- 😄 Pronouns: She/Her

 <!--
 **Sruthimohan05/Sruthimohan05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.